EstDavid/pet-care-app/README.md

 # CADO - Connecting pet owners with loving pet sitters

-Cado is an app that allows pet owners to search pet sitters nearby and helps pet sitters manage their schedule.
-Thanks to CADO, owners can rest assured that their pet is in good hands.
-Check out [this video](https://www.youtube.com/watch?v=RXkWKWYjr74) to get a good overview of how CADO works
+Cado is an app that allows pet owners to search for nearby pet sitters and helps pet sitters manage their schedules.
+Thanks to CADO, pet owners can rest assured that their pets are in good hands.
+Check out [this video](https://www.youtube.com/watch?v=RXkWKWYjr74) to get a good overview of how CADO works.

 <div class="images-row">
   <img title="" src="./project/images/app-demo-1.png" alt="" width="160">